Overview of Angela McConnell

-Angela was a 26-year-old indigenous woman of Hoopa, Mojave, Karuk, and Yurok descent.
-She was pursuing a degree in nursing, and her ultimate objectives were to be a journalist and a creative writer.
+Angela McConnell was a 26-year-old indigenous woman of the Hoopa Tribe, with additional Mojave, Karuk, and Yurok roots as well.
+She had taken initial classes pursuing a degree in nursing, and her ultimate objectives were to be a journalist and a creative writer.
 Angela was a proficient writer and was distinguished at creating stories, writing poetry, and the visual arts.
-All those dreams were taken away when she was found murdered in 2018

-Angela McConnell, 26, and her partner, Michael Bingham, 31, were found brutally killed on September 7, 2018, in the City of Shasta Lake, California.
-Their bodies were discovered after nearly 20 Shasta County Sherriff’s Office (SCSO) deputies, investigators, and other personnel were dispatched around 12:15 p.m. on that date to investigate a double homicide.
+Angela and Michael had been found in what was reportedly a homeless or transient camp it seemed they were staying in at the time.
+Nearly 20 Shasta County Sherriff’s Office (SCSO) deputies, investigators, and other personnel were dispatched around 12:15 p.m. on that date to investigate the double homicide.

 Michael’s father, Michael Bingham Sr., who apparently lived very near the camp, was reportedly the one who found the couple.
 Authorities say he stated he was checking on them in the woods when he discovered them, shot in the head.

 After they arrived in Redding to the Sheriff’s office, Tammy tried to get information.
 She had no idea why Angela was in that area.
 There were several officers in the parking lot she first approached who did not want to speak to her.
 After insisting someone be called to help her, a detective finally informed Tammy that Angela was already at the coroner’s office.
 Later, when a detective did speak with Tammy, he showed no sensitivity to her loss and abruptly started questioning if she knew Angela was on drugs and was living like a homeless person.
 She felt as if she and her family were being accused of the same things as well and felt it necessary to point out that they were educated, hardworking people.